Table of Contents

 Cleaning the Interior Trim

-Okay, step number nine, we’re going to go ahead and clean the interior trim plastics and vinyl using an all purpose cleaner or an interior cleaner.
+Okay, step number nine!
+We’re going to clean the interior trim plastics and vinyl using an all purpose cleaner or an interior cleaner.

 First of all, you’re going to use a Mr clean magic eraser, and an all-purpose cleaner.
 Spray the all-purpose cleaner directly on your Mr. Clean Magic Eraser, and then go ahead and wipe the interior part of your glass.
 This way you’re going to remove any contaminants or any grease or oily residues that have been there over time.